idno/known/README.md

 ### One-click Known sites

-A fully-managed hosted service is provided at <https://withknown.com/>.
-It is always kept up to date with the latest version of Known.

 If you want to install on your own web space, we recommend [Reclaim Hosting](https://portal.reclaimhosting.com/aff.php?aff=013), which includes one-click Known installation.
+Known is also known to work on [DreamHost](https://dreamhost.com), a high-quality web hosting provider.

 ### Installing

 Known is under active development and requires PHP 5.6+ with selected extensions, together with a supported database backend.

-If you are installing Known for use on your own website, we HIGHLY recommend using the installable packages from <https://withknown.com/opensource>.
+If you are installing Known for use on your own website, we _highly_ recommend using the installable packages from <https://withknown.com/opensource>.
 Installation will be much easier!

 You can also opt to check out the bleeding edge code from the git repository: <https://github.com/idno/Known>